BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

+The first term on the right has the same form as the Poisson bracket \eqref{poisson_bracket}, but at this stage we cannot assume that the second term, coming from the non-integrable part of~\eqref{GF_fund_canon_1}, vanishes on-shell.
+We will show in the next section that, whenever $Q_{V_{\text{ BRST}}} \neq 0$, this term indeed fails to vanish on-shell.
+Therefore, in the gauge fixed BRST setting one cannot rely on the naive Poisson bracket.

-These two approaches are based on the precise form of the non-integrable part of the fundamental canonical relation on-shell.
-We would like to extend these constructions, or at least one of them, to our gauge fixed BRST fundamental canonical relation \eqref{GF_fund_canon_1}.
-This means that we need an expression of the BRST Noetherian flux $Y$ \eqref{def_Z_Y} in terms of the gauge dependent charges $q=q_{\text{cl},c^A_1}+q_\Ps$ of the BRST Noether theorem~\eqref{Noether_1.5}.
+The two strategies used in the ungauge fixed context to handle this non-integrability (described below eq.~\eqref{non_integrable_charge}) are based on the precise form of the non-integrable term $\mathcal{F}_\lambda$.
+Our aim is to extend the modified bracket approach to the gauge fixed BRST setting.
+Concretely, we therefore need (i) an explicit expression for the BRST Noetherian flux~$Y$—the ghost number one, field space $1$-form and spacetime codimension-two form associated with~$Y^{\mu\nu}$ in \eqref{def_Z_Y}—in terms of the gauge-dependent charges $q=q_{\text{cl},c^A_1}+q_\Ps$ appearing in the BRST Noether current \eqref{Noether_1.5_form}, and (ii) the on-shell evaluation of $Z^\mu$.